 (someone) has been (doing something)

-Or it can be a situation that you're not sure whether it's finished or it's going to continue:
+Or you can use it for a situation that you're not sure whether it's finished or it's going to continue:

 It's been cloudy all morning, but it looks like the sun might come out soon.